Wisconsin drunk driving laws

 A felony is any criminal offense for which a person can be sentenced to one or more years in a state or federal prison; a misdemeanor is any other criminal offense.
-Note that OWI 1st offense (a first drunk driving offense) is non-criminal.
+Note that an OWI 1st offense (a first drunk driving offense) is a non-criminal offense under Wisconsin laws.

 felony drunk driving